amiaopensource/av-python-carpentry/_episodes/08-movetranscode.md

 ## Moving Files

-Unfortunately, when we look at the folders where those service files reside, it looks as if they're all in BagIt bags.
+Unfortunately, when we review the folders where those service files live, it looks like they're all located in [BagIt](https://en.wikipedia.org/wiki/BagIt) bags.
 Moving the files out of the bags would render the bags invalid.
 To avoid that issue, we can make a copy of those service files.